CEGISrepository/GIS-Templates-for-CEGIS-States/Karnataka/README.md

 - Village id- v_id

 ### Date of update and source of the shapefiles
-- to be updated by kaydar
+- All shapefiles taken from [Karnataka GIS](https://kgis.ksrsac.in/kgis/downloads.aspx)

 ## Known Issues
 For Hobli level, districts Kalaburgi and Belagavi do not have shapefiles.